 But it would be a mistake for States to assume this means that political commitments have no effects.
 Even if they are not themselves binding, political commitments still contain commitments and those commitments are often made in a State's name (or those of its institutions).
-Other States can- and often will-expect continued performance of their terms (even as they are aware that they will be incapable of invoking international legal tools in cases of non-performance).217 Political commitments thus trigger the honor and reputation of the States and the State institutions that make them.
-State practice shows, moreover, that political commitments can have significant effects on State behavior, as for example, in implementing the commitments of the Financial Action Task Force to combat terrorist financing.218 a. incorporated into other international legal acts such as treaties or decisions of international organizations;
+Other States can-and often will-expect continued performance of their terms (even as they are aware that they will be incapable of invoking international legal tools in cases of non-performance).
+Political commitments thus trigger the honor and reputation of the States and the State institutions that make them.
+State practice shows, moreover, that political commitments can have significant effects on State behavior, as for example, in implementing the commitments of the Financial Action Task Force to combat terrorist financing.
+218 detriment, to suffer a prejudice, or to convey a benefit upon the representing State; and (d) such reliance was legitimate, as the representation was one on which that State was entitled to rely.").